Tumne/star-trakker/README.md

 I have built a **Star Trakker** app that solves all the following challenges:

-- Display lists and selected content from a data tree structure
+- Build lists and display selected content from a data tree structure
 - Search and highlight content while preventing xss vulnerabilities
 - replace content with template string variables